-That is to say that a writer has to have some ability to imagine a story and convey that story.
+That is to say, a writer has to have some ability to imagine a story and convey that story.
 A good writer has to have a good imagination, I believe.
 Even though good grammar makes for good credibility and a better read, it is possible for a great writer to display poor grammar.
 Let me explain before my grammar Nazi friends—or worse yet—the academic demons attack me.

 He began to work on another fiction story that soon developed a character that is good enough for a novel.
 It started out as a short story, or series of short stories, but this character deserves a novel—it’s that good.
-When he read the stories to me and explained the overall plot, theme, and direction this story would take—let alone the subject matter the story would cover—I was in awe of his brilliant idea.
+When he read the stories to me, and explained the overall plot, theme, and direction this story would take—let alone the subject matter the story would cover,—I was in awe of his brilliant idea.

 I sat him down and said to him quite simply, “You have a talent to create fantastic stories—you can hire an editor.”

-I wrote this post today to reach out to the struggling writer, or the aspiring writer who is quietly wasting time and talent because of fear.
+I wrote this post today to reach out to the struggling writer, or the aspiring writer, who is quietly wasting time and talent because of fear.
 As I said, if you have creative talent, you can hire an editor.
 Editors edit, academics know literature and grammar rules, and creative people write,—which one are you?